faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 layout: single
 ---
 # Use-case -- Diagnosing an automotive engine
+This use-case is taken from the conference paper
+> E. Frisk, M. Krysander, and D. Jung "_A Toolbox for Analysis and Design of
+> Model Based Diagnosis Systems for Large Scale Models_", IFAC World Congress,
+> Toulouse, France, 2017.

+where the interested reader can find more complete explanations and a full set of references to explained used concepts and methods.

 <img src="/assets/images/engine/engine.jpg" width="45%" align="right" hspace="10" vspace="5"/>
 The air-path of an automotive gasoline engine is important for understanding how much fuel to inject, how to keep combustion emissions low,